GLGL0x00/Landmark-classification-tagging-for-social-media/README.md

-# 🏛️ Landmark-classification&tagging-for-social-media 🔍

-A deep learning project to classify landmark images using a custom CNN architecture and explain model predictions with Grad-CAM visualizations.

----
+# 🗺️ Landmark Classification Project

-## 📌 Project Overview
+## 📌 Description

-This project was part of the **AWS Machine Learning Engineer Nanodegree** by **Udacity and AWS**, focusing on building an image classifier for world landmarks.
+This project is part of the **AWS Machine Learning Engineer Nanodegree Program** offered by **Udacity** and **AWS**.
+It focuses on building and improving Convolutional Neural Networks (CNNs) for landmark classification.

-The goal was to design a Convolutional Neural Network (CNN) from scratch and then enhance its performance using transfer learning.
-A key part of the project involved experimenting with different architectures to boost accuracy and generalization.
+In photo-sharing services, metadata like GPS location helps organize and tag images.
+But many images lack this metadata.
+This project aims to solve that by classifying landmarks in images to infer their locations.

+## 🧠 Project Overview
+The goal was to train a model to identify landmarks in images.
+The project required building CNNs from scratch, applying transfer learning, and improving model performance.

-💡 My standout contributions:
+### 💡 My standout contributions:
-- Implemented **residual connections** in the custom CNN to improve training stability and depth.
-- Used **Grad-CAM** to generate heatmaps that visualize which parts of the image most influenced the model’s predictions, making the model more interpretable.
+- Built a CNN from scratch for classification.
+- Enhanced performance with **residual connections**.
+- Applied **transfer learning using ResNet34**.
+- Used **Grad-CAM** for visual model explainability.

 ---